atlantis2013/jigsaw/README.markdown

 Jigsaw.rb
 =========
 Is a simple ruby script for enumerating information about a company's employees.
-It is useful for Social Engineering or Email Phishing
+It is useful for Social Engineering or Email Phishing.

 Contact: royce.e.davis@gmail.com